 For the purposes of illustration, outlined below are examples of how the attributes that impact weighting and adjustments in the aforementioned methodology may be utilized to generate the Index Price for a digital asset.
-For example, Constituent Trading Platforms used to calculate the Index Price of the digital asset may include trading platforms such as Coinbase, Kraken, LMAX Digital, and Crypto.com.
+In this example, the Constituent Exchanges for the Index Price for a digital asset are Coinbase Pro, Kraken, LMAX Digital, and Bitstamp.

-The Index Price algorithm, as described above, accounts for manipulation at the outset by only including data from executed trades on Constituent Trading Platforms that charge trading fees.
-Then, the below-listed elements may impact the weighting of the Constituent Trading Platforms on the Index Price as follows:
+The Index Price algorithm, as described above, accounts for manipulation at the outset by only including data from executed trades on Constituent Exchanges that charge trading fees.
+Then, the below-listed elements may impact the weighting of the Constituent Exchanges on the Index price as follows: